marsfan/Farming-Simulator-Mod-Doc/.github/CONTRIBUTING.md

 * Provide an example of a working game file or mod that uses the change your have proposed.
 * Try to make sure that only one main change is made per Pull Request.
 If you cannot, that is ok.
 We can work with it.

-*If you understand how the documentation is set up, or how to use github*
+*If you don't understand how the documentation is set up, or how to use github*
 * File a issue.
 * Detail exactly what you would add.
 * Provide an example as proof.